Last Updated on

 - How does a dog stud service work?

-- The dog stud service contract
+- What you should find in the dog stud service contract

 - Things you need if you want to start a stud service